rstudio/shinyvalidate/README.md

 ## Prior art

-* [Shiny's built-in validation](https://shiny.rstudio.com/articles/validation.html).
+-   [Shiny's built-in validation](https://shiny.rstudio.com/articles/validation.html).
 The `shiny::validate()` function fits naturally with Shiny's reactive programming model, but has limited usefulness because it only shows validation feedback in downstream reactive outputs, instead of providing the feedback next to the incorrect input, where users expect it.

-* [shinyFeedback](https://github.com/merlinoa/shinyFeedback) by [@merlinoa](https://github.com/merlinoa), who graciously provided feedback on the design of shinyvalidate.
-Compared to shinyFeedback, shinyvalidate aims to have a more concise but less flexible R API; and on the UI side, shinyFeedback displays richer feedback on a hardcoded set of components, while shinyvalidate feedback is minimalistic but aims to support a larger set of components and is extensible for custom inputs.
+-   [shinyFeedback](https://github.com/merlinoa/shinyFeedback) by [@merlinoa](<https://github.com/merlinoa>), who graciously provided feedback on the design of shinyvalidate.
+Compared to shinyFeedback, shinyvalidate aims to have a more concise but less flexible R API; and on the UI side, shinyFeedback displays richer feedback on a hard-coded set of components, while shinyvalidate feedback is minimalist but aims to support a larger set of components and is extensible for custom inputs.